lipedema ozempic

 To date, no large clinical trials have investigated Ozempic, Mounjaro or any GLP-1 medication specifically for lipoedema.
 The available research focuses on obesity and insulin resistance more broadly.

-During conference presentations, clinicians highlighted that while some patients report modest improvements in leg heaviness or inflammation when metabolic control improves, these observations are anecdotal rather than proven outcomes.
+During Lipedema World Congress presentations, clinicians highlighted that while patients report moderate to significant improvements in leg heaviness or inflammation when metabolic control improves, these observations are anecdotal rather than proven outcomes.

 Weight loss ≠ removal of lipoedema fat